None-later/GDPR.Application.Docs/SDK/IdentityTypes.md

 Email is one of the most easily verified forms of identity.
 And since it is used in a majority of applications as the username, it presents the fastest and easiest form of search and verification.

-A user have have mulitple emails.
+A user can have mulitple emails.

 ##  Phone